Sulaiman Shikoh: Early life

-Shazada Muhammad Sulaiman Shikoh Bahadur was born on 15 March 1635 to Prince Dara Shikoh and his first wife Shazadi Nadira Banu Begum.
-His mother was a Mughal princess and daughter of Shazada Muhammad Parviz (son of Jahangir) and Shazadi Iffat Jahan Begum.
+Sulaiman Shikoh was born on 15 March 1635 to Prince Dara Shikoh and his wife Nadira Banu Begum.
+His mother was a Mughal princess and daughter of Parviz Mirza (son of Jahangir) and his first consort Jahan Begum.
 He was also the first grandchild of the then 43 year-old emperor, Shah Jahan.
 His paternal aunts included Jahanara Begum, Roshanara Begum and Gauharara Begum.
 His paternal uncles were Shah Shuja, Murad Bakhsh and Aurangzeb.

 He was called "Potay Miya" by his grandfather Shah Jahan.
-Sulaiman Shikoh had two brothers and four sisters among his closed was Only Javeda un nissa.
+Sulaiman Shikoh had three brothers and three sisters, among Mumtaz Shikoh, Sipihr Shikoh and Jahanzeb Begum.

 In 1642, his father Dara Shikoh became the heir apparent to the Mughal throne.

-Refuge in Srinagar, Kingdom of Garhwal
+Refuge in Kingdom of Kumaon and Kingdom of Garhwal

-After the defeat of Dara Shikoh at the battle of Samugarh on 29 May 1658, his son Suleiman Shikoh took refuge in Garhwal in 1659 A.D.
+After the defeat of Dara Shikoh at the battle of Samugarh on 29 May 1658, Sulaiman Shikoh fled to Kumaun and begged for shelter from King Baz Bahadur Chand.
+The king first warmly entertained him but later on finding him against the Mughal Emperor, his ally, he gave him many presents and wealth and sent him to Garhwal.

+Suleiman Shikoh took refuge in Garhwal in 1659 A.D.
 Aurangzeb had spared the daughters and minor sons of his brothers, but as Dara Shikoh's heir, Sulaiman Shikoh was a threat.

 According to Muntakhab-al Lubab, "Suleiman Shikoh had sought refuge with the zamindar of Srinagar".
 Travernier has also referred to Suleiman Shikoh's escape to Garhwal, but he has mixed the two incidents in one, i.e. of 'Nak-kati-Rani' and of Suleiman Shikoh's taking refuge in Garhwal.
 He has stated: